leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 # Security Considerations

-One of the main security considerations of a direct presentation credential architecture is how to establish the transactional trust between both the entities (wallets, issuers and verifiers) aswell as the technical trust necessary for the cryptographic binding between the digital credentials and their associated presentation.
+One of the main security considerations of a direct presentation credential architecture is how to establish the transactional trust between both the entities (mediators, issuers and verifiers) aswell as the technical trust necessary for the cryptographic binding between the digital credentials and their associated presentation.
 Digital credentials are sometimes long-lived which also raises the issue of revocation with its associated security requirements.

 # IANA Considerations